 (803) 771-7700 x134

-Mallory joined the SC Campaign in May 2017 as the Training Associate.
-Prior to joining the SC Campaign, she worked at the SC Department of Juvenile Justice for three years in the Medicaid department serving at-risk youth across South Carolina.
+Mallory joined Fact Forward in May 2017 as the Training Associate.
+Prior to joining Fact Forward, she worked at the SC Department of Juvenile Justice serving at-risk youth across South Carolina.
 Mallory was born and raised in Irmo, SC where she currently resides and has earned her Bachelor’s Degree in Public Health at the University of South Carolina.
-She has now transitioned into the Research and Evaluation Department at the Campaign and is serving as the Research and Evaluation Specialist.
+She is now in the Research and Evaluation Department at Fact Forward and is serving as the Research and Evaluation Specialist.

 College Health Education Coordinator

 Hailing from New York, Denise has been a resident of the Carolinas for well over a decade where she has been deeply involved in helping its residents on different social issues.
-Denise has been working in the HIV/AIDS, STD and teen pregnancy field for over 13 years in a prevention/treatment healthcare setting.
-During the last 8 years, she worked as a Community Health Educator for a local community organization providing prevention, education and testing services to York, Lancaster and Chester county concentrating on the Hispanic/Latino, women of color, LGBTQ, and adolescent populations.
+Denise has been working in the HIV/AIDS, STD and teen pregnancy field for over 17 years in a prevention/treatment healthcare setting.
+Prior to her joining the Fact Forward staff she worked as a Community Health Educator for a local community organization providing prevention, education and testing services to York, Lancaster and Chester county concentrating on under served populations with a focus on Hispanic/Latino, women of color, LGBTQ, and adolescent populations for 9 years.

 Amanda S. Leeson, MA, MCHES